mhelmore/openapi-cop/CONTRIBUTING.md

 We love your input!
 We want to make contributing to this project as easy and transparent as possible.

+The [Contributing](https://github.com/EXXETA/openapi-cop/wiki/Contributing) wiki page will help you set up the project on your local machine to quickly start contributing.

 ## Any change starts with a pull request

 Pull requests are _the_ way to propose changes to the codebase (we